Best homeowners insurance in Michigan in 2022

 How much is homeowners insurance in Michigan?

-A homeowners policy in Michigan costs an average of $1,120 per year, which is quite a bit less than the national average annual cost of home insurance of $1,312.
-The price for homeowners insurance in the surrounding states is fairly comparable to Michigan, with Indiana homeowners paying an average of $1,150 per year and Ohio homeowners paying $1,111 per year, on average.
+A homeowners policy with $250,000 in dwelling coverage costs an average of $1,288 per year in Michigan, which is nearly 7% less than the national average annual cost of home insurance of $1,393.
+The price for homeowners insurance in the surrounding states is fairly comparable to Michigan, with Indiana homeowners paying an average of $1,195 per year and Ohio homeowners paying $1,164 per year, on average.

-Although no state is completely safe from natural disasters, Michigan’s area of the country does not experience some of the more catastrophic weather events that can happen in other states.
-Summer storms are relatively common, but tornadoes are not nearly as widespread as they are in “Tornado Alley.”
-On the other hand, Michigan’s northern positioning and the surrounding Great Lakes can make winter weather particularly harsh.
+Although no state is completely safe from natural disasters, Michigan does not experience as much of extreme catastrophic weather events compared to some other states.
+Summer storms are relatively common across the state, but tornadoes are not nearly as widespread as they are in the Midwest’s “Tornado Alley.”
+However, Michigan did experience 17 tornadoes in 2021, according to the Triple-I. On the other hand, Michigan’s northern positioning and the surrounding Great Lakes can make winter weather particularly harsh, with numerous snow and ice events.

 Home insurance in Michigan

 Michigan property owners have unique considerations when it comes to homeowners insurance.
 If you own a home in Michigan, you may first want to understand the common causes of home damage in the state.
-Then, you can choose coverages to protect your finances from those threats.
+Then, you can choose coverage types to protect your finances from those threats.

 Common causes of loss in Michigan